-The therapy Animal Aromatics uses a variety of different essential oils, including thyme.
+The therapies Animal Aromatics and Applied Zoopharmacognosy use a variety of different essential oils, including thyme.

-There’s been different research looking at essential oils – here’s one looking at thyme as part of a way to improve hygiene with chickens http://www.ncbi.nlm.nih.gov/pubmed/24135585
+There’s been different research looking at essential oils.
+You will find this one interesting.
+It looks at thyme as part of a way to improve hygiene with chickens http://www.ncbi.nlm.nih.gov/pubmed/24135585

 As with any essential oil, thyme may not be suitable for all – to ensure your animal gets the most benefit from this therapy, then always have a trained practitioner offer advice to you.